HCI-TERRA/hci-terra.github.io/index.md

 <br>
 <img src="assets/css/nanna.jpg" alt="Nanna's Photo" width="100" style="float: left;margin-right: 1em;"/>
 **Nanna Inie**, IT University of Copenhagen <br>
 Nanna is an Assistant Professor at the IT-University of Copenhagen, Denmark.
 Her research focuses on ethical, safe, and sustainable deployment of GenAI.
 She has extensive organization experience inside and outside of academia and has, among other events, founded and organized the largest TEDx event in Denmark.
-She did the $\coo$  accounting for GenAI in the CHI 2024 corpus, and has published on LLM security as "demon summoning", as well as on the effect of anthropomorphization of so-called AI systems on people's trust.
+She did the CO2  accounting for GenAI in the CHI 2024 corpus, and has published on LLM security as "demon summoning", as well as on the effect of anthropomorphization of so-called AI systems on people's trust.
 <br>
 <br>
 <img src="assets/css/luiz.jpeg" alt="Luiz's Photo" width="100" style="float: left;margin-right: 1em;"/>